prob-ml/reproducible-sign-rates/docs/index.md

 This function processes $(\log \rho, \hat Y, Y)$ into an object which can be used for further processing.
 It assumes the parameters (and $\rho,\hat Y,Y$) can be organized into a matrix where the values in each row come from different subexperiments.

-::: reproduciblesignrates.process.process_from_matrices
+::: reproduciblesignrates.processing.process_from_matrices

 ## process

 This function processes $(\log \rho, \hat Y, Y)$ into an object which can be used for further processing.
 To use this function, one must explicitly specify the subexperiment associated with each parameter.

-::: reproduciblesignrates.process.process
+::: reproduciblesignrates.processing.process

 ## ReproducibleSignRateInfo

-::: reproduciblesignrates.process.ReproducibleSignRateInfo
+::: reproduciblesignrates.processing.ReproducibleSignRateInfo
     options:
       members: False

 ### ReproducibleSignRateInfo.confidence_interval

-::: reproduciblesignrates.process.ReproducibleSignRateInfo.confidence_interval
+::: reproduciblesignrates.processing.ReproducibleSignRateInfo.confidence_interval